-As avid RVers with two girls, who are ages 6 and 7, the McEwen’s have a bag of go-to items that keep the girls’ mind off of the miles ahead.
+As avid RVers with two girls, who are ages six and seven, the McEwens have a bag of go-to items that keep the girls’ mind off of the miles ahead.
 Wondering what they use to keep the kids busy?

 Here are some things that they put in an entertainment bag.
 You can use this list as inspiration for your bag.

 Even if you have a DVD player in your SUV or truck, kids don’t always agree on what to watch, so tablets are helpful.
 Headphones are a must so there’s no arguments over whose volume is louder.
 We have wireless headphones, so there’s no tech excuse for the girls not to use them.

 You can get little drawing tables at IKEA for about $10 each.
 They’re great little tables and when you unzip them, you can put markers, pencils, and paper inside.
 It doubles as a table too.
 If we eat on the road, they can use these tables as a meal tray.